Ethnic Studies

 ETHS 885 Graduate Projects in the Teaching of Ethnic Studies (Units: 3)

-Prerequisites: Restricted to graduate Ethnic Studies students and consent of the instructor.
+Prerequisites: Restricted to graduate Ethnic Studies students and permission of the instructor.

 ETHS 895 Field Study (Units: 3)

-Prerequisites: Consent of the instructor and graduate major advisor; approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies prior to registration.
+Prerequisites: Permission of the instructor and graduate major advisor; approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies prior to registration.

 ETHS 896 Directed Reading in Ethnic Studies (Units: 3)

-Prerequisites: Restricted to graduate Ethnic Studies students and consent of the adviser.
+Prerequisites: Restricted to graduate Ethnic Studies students and permission of the adviser.

 ETHS 898 Master's Thesis (Units: 3)